XhmikosR/jpegoptim-windows/README.md

 ## Build Instructions

 1. Clone the repository
 2. Init submodules with `git submodule init` and `git submodule update --recursive`.
-Alternatively you can use `git clone --recursive https://github.com/XhmikosR/jpegoptim-windows.git` when cloning this repository.
+Alternatively you can use `git clone --recursive https://github.com/XhmikosR/jpegoptim-windows.git` when cloning this repository
-2. Download and install MSVC 2015 (any edition)
+2. Download and install MSVC 2017 (any edition)
 3. Place `nasm.exe` somewhere into your `PATH`
 4. Open `jpegoptim.sln` and build